DatesStart Date: 04/11/2019 End Date: 12/11/2019

 Old Delhi is a maze of small lane and old buildings.
-The New Delhi is made of larger roads with fascinating buildings.
-The morning Tour start at Old Delhi, built by the Mughal Emperor.
-Visitation will be paid to where the Father of the Nation was been cremated at Raj Ghat, the Museum built in commemorating him, we will be driven by the iconic Red Fort and Chandni Chowk, very popular and busy Old Delhi Market, next to stop Jamal Masjid another iconic historic and largest India Mosque built by Shah Jahan.
-At Chandni Chowk, riding in a rickshaw, might be an interesting part of the city, due to its shop crowded.
-This numerous shops is a paradise for shopping lovers, as this shops engage in selling numerous mouth watering foods, clothes, jewelries and other household items.
+New Delhi is made of larger roads with fascinating buildings.
+The tour in the morning starts at Old Delhi, built by the Mughal Emperor.
+Visitation will be paid to where the Father of the Nation was been cremated at Raj Ghat, the Museum built in commemorating him, we will be driven by the iconic Red Fort and Chandni Chowk, very popular and busy Old Delhi Market, next to stop at Jamal Masjid, another iconic historic and largest India Mosque built by Shah Jahan.
+At Chandni Chowk, riding in a rickshaw, might be an interesting part of the city, due to the corwded streets.
+This numerous shops is a paradise for shopping lovers, as these shops engage in selling numerous mouth watering foods, clothes, jewelries and other household items.

-By noon visitation to Qutub Minar, pitched as the largest Minaret in India.
-Driving past the president house and other Governmental secretarial buildings to the final destination at Lakshminarayan Temple, a temple dedicated to Lakshmi and Lord Narayana.
+By noon, we will visit the Qutub Minar, pitched as the largest Minaret in India.
+Drive past the president house and other Governmental secretarial buildings to the final destination at Lakshminarayan Temple, a temple dedicated to goddess Lakshmi and Lord Narayana.

 You will be transported from Delhi to Mandawa via road.
 Shekhawati was founded by Shekhawat Rajputs and named after Rao Shekha.
 More than 50 forts and palace were built by them, which has been converted to Heritages Hotel.
 Shekhawati’ village was famous for the havelis or houses, with the highest number of frescos in the world.
 The Marwari’s were an influential business community in this region and in the 19th century, many left their families to migrate to larger cities where they succeeded quite well.
 The Marwari’s built larger houses in these villages and to tell the world about their success, they hired artists to paint these houses and havelis.
 Rest of the day is at leisure.
 Transport is at your disposal with-in the city limits.
 Overnight is in Mandawa or one of the villages of Shekhawati.

 Today you will be visiting Shekhawati villages, like Mandawa, Nawalgarh, Dundlod and more.
 In 1755, Thakur Nawal Singh founded Mandawa, which house a collection of armories, old costumes, canon from 1820, Ancient coins and others interesting items.
-The villages as beautiful frescoes, mansions and havelis called “The Open Art Gallery”.
-Paints by the artist include frescoes; showing mythological images of gods, goddesses, and animal, lot of these beautiful havelis have been transformed to nice looking Hotels.
+The villages with beautiful frescoes, mansions and havelis are called “The Open Art Gallery”.
+Paints by the artists show mythological images of gods, goddesses, and animal, a lot of these beautiful havelis have been transformed to nice looking Hotels.
 Transport at your disposal with-in the city limits.
 Overnight is in Mandawa or one of the villages of Shekhawati.

 In the morning you will be traveling to Jaipur, also known as the Pink City, which is the capital of Rajasthan.
 This is a city with lots of captivating design and architecture.
 The city was built by Maharaja Jai Singh and Jaipur got its name from this king.
 The rest of the day could be spent visiting the Jaipur bazaars or touring through the crowded colorful streets.
 Jaipur's colorful bazaars offer a wonderful shopping opportunity.

 On arrival, the city tour with a visit to Amer also called Amer Palace, the earlier capital of Jaipur.
 The Diwan-e-Aam - hall of public audience, Diwan-e-Khans - hall of private audience, Sheesh Mahal - palace of mirrors and Sukh Niwas are quite beautiful.
 In Jaipur you will have a tour to Maharaja City palace, royal palace with seven storeys, same as Janter Mantar, the observatory.
 It attracts mathematicians and astronomers worldwide.
 Hawa Mahal is another popular palace for its Exotic architectural design.
-You will be passing through the Pink Rose Garden as well as the Jaipur Business centers.
-Without shopping in Jaipur then you have an incomplete tour of the city, they are popular for their famous market materials, like cloths, carpets, jewelry and more various handcraft materials.
+You will be passing through the Pink Rose Gardens as well as the Jaipur Business centers.
+The tour is incomplete without shopping in Jaipur.
+Jaipur markets are famous for cloths, carpets, jewelry and more various handcraft materials.

 The transport is at your disposal with-in the city limits.

 You will be Traveling from Jaipur to Agra, en-route Faatehpur Sikri, built by Emperor Akbar in the 16th century.
 Heholds exceptional records on Mughal civilization;this is also one of the popular UNESCO world Heritage in India with lots of historical monument.
 You will have a tour to Jama Masjid followed by Salim Chisti, the five stories Panch Mahal and Buland Darwaza having a stupendous architectural design.
-Which is Located at the central Portico, with three arched entrance locally known as Horsehoe Gate.
+Which is Located at the central Portico, with three arched entrance locally known as Horse shoe Gate.
 There will be a tour to other graceful buildings such as as Ibadat Khana, Mariam-uz-Zamani's palace, Naubat Khana and Birbal's house.
-Later you will be driven to Agra.
-To pass the night.
+Later you will be driven to Agra to spend the night .